HuzaifaKhaan/ML-Models/README.md

 ## Contact

-For any questions or inquiries about this project, please contact Huzaifa Khan at huzukham14@gmail.com.
+For any questions or inquiries about this project, please contact at huzukham14@gmail.com.